ThomasPasquali/Rustbeef/nla_compass/README.md

 <!-- PROJECT LOGO -->
-# Never lost again compass 🧭
+# Never lost again compass by Rustbeef 🧭

-This tool suggests the least expensive path to reach to a set destination.
+This tool suggests the least expensive path to reach a set destination.

 If the tiles to reach the destination have been already discovered before, the tool will suggest the least expensive path using Dijkstra's algorithm.